 Lastly, the fourth iteration of the Good Publication Practice (GPP4) is expected to be published later in 2022 and, given the popularity of the topic, is likely to provide further guidance and outline best practices on publication-associated PLS.

 With so many considerable, complementing efforts underway, it is clear that there is unlikely to be a one-size-fits-all solution for all publications.
 Rather, what is emerging is a portfolio of standards and guidelines for different types of PLS and plain language enhancements that support variety while also standardizing the practice; clear directions for the appropriateness and utility of different guidelines for different situations will be needed.

 The Open Pharma Recommendations for PLS

-As a minimum standard, we recommend that PLS have the following attributes:
+As a minimum standard, we recommend that PLS are: